Badamba, Odisha

-Badamba is a Town and tehsil (block) of Cuttack district and a Vidhan Sabha constituency of Cuttack district, Odisha.
-There are 138 villages and 38 gram (panchayats) under the Baramba administrative division.
+Badamba is a town and Notified Area Council in Cuttack district in the Indian state of Odisha.

+There are 138 villages in 38 (Gram Panchayats) under the Badamba Block.
+On 24 February 2024, the Government of Odisha upgraded Badamba village to be a NAC.

 Badamba is a beautiful historical place located in the middle of Mahanadi River and the mountain ranges.
 There are many various natural tourist attraction spots along with the ancient temples that attract tourists from far and wide for their beauty and amazing legends.